bmwcarit/ramses-logic/doc/sphinx/api.rst

 :class:`rlogic::LogicNode` (the base class of :class:`rlogic::LuaScript`) provides an interface to access the inputs and outputs declared by the ``interface()`` function - see :func:`rlogic::LogicNode::getInputs()` and :func:`rlogic::LogicNode::getOutputs()`.

-You can :ref:`link scripts <Creating links between scripts>` to form a more sophisticated logic execution graph.
+You can :ref:`link nodes <Creating links between nodes>` to form a more sophisticated logic execution graph.

-You can :ref:`bind to Ramses objects <Linking scripts to Ramses scenes>` to control a 3D ``Ramses`` scene.
+You can :ref:`bind to Ramses objects <Linking logic nodes to Ramses scenes>` to control a 3D ``Ramses`` scene.

 Finally, the :class:`rlogic::LogicEngine` class and all its content can be also saved/loaded from a file.
 Refer to :ref:`the section on saving/loading from files for more details <Saving/Loading from file>`.